enkidevs/curriculum/sql/dql/aggregate-queries/sum-clause.md

 ---
 ## Revision

 We have a table called `items` that contains the name and cost of every item in Pokeland.
-We want to know how much it would cost to buy all items...
+We want to know how much it would cost to buy all the items...
 ```
 --items: